inner kids model

 - Utilize five methods that have been used by meditators for centuries to develop mind-body awareness and better navigate the ups and downs of daily life

 - Are loosely designed to follow the sequence Play, Practice, Share and Apply.
-The last three steps of this sequence track my favorite shorthand description of the scientific method, one that comes from comic science fiction.
-"See first, think later, then test," writes Douglas Adams in the fourth book of his Hitchhiker's Guide to the Galaxy cycle.
-"But always, see first.
-Otherwise, you will only see what you were expecting."
+The last three steps of this sequence track my favorite shorthand description of the scientific method, one that comes from Douglas Adams Hitchhiker's Guide to the Galaxy: "See first, think later, then test."